Property Crime Attorney: How Should You Respond to False Charges?

 • Keep detailed records: Save texts, emails, social media messages, and any notes related to the accusation.

-Taking these steps helps you stay focused and safeguards your position as your attorney prepares your defense.
+Taking these steps can help you stay focused and may better protect your position as your attorney prepares your defense.

 How a Property Crime Attorney Can Help You